andertavares/unigen2/README.md

+# IMPORTANT
+This is a fork of the deprecated Unigen 2, held here for historical purposes.
+If you want to use Unigen, go to its repo: https://github.com/meelgroup/unigen.

+This repo has the code of Unigen 2, changed to return samples for all variables instead of only those in the minimal independent support, as in the original implementation.
+This change is detailed here: https://bitbucket.org/kuldeepmeel/unigen/issues/4/how-do-we-get-the-complete-model#comment-57606645.

 # README #
 UniGen is an almost-uniform generator of SAT witnesses for a given CNF formula.
 The code is based on hashing-based framework developed over the years.
 See overview paper [here](http://www.cs.rice.edu/~kgm2/Papers/BNP16.pdf)